thedeveloperever/thedeveloperever/README.md

 ## DotSlashLevi's Profile
 - Pronouns: He/Him.
 - I volunteer for VisionMC and I manage the server.
-- I know HTML, CSS, Bash, batch, and Python.
+- I know HTML, CSS, and Bash.
-- I’m currently working on a website for my texturepacks, and portfolio.
+- I’m currently working on a website for my texturepacks and portfolio.
-- I’m currently learning F# and C#.
+- I’m currently learning Lua and V.
 - Q/A :

      Will you friend me on discord?
 Yes, I know I am not above others.